-Voi is holding a landmark symposium in which the best minds across transport, business, innovation and accessibility will come together to discuss society’s much-needed push towards the 15-Minute City.
-The virtual event takes place on June 29.
+Voi is holding a landmark symposium in which the best minds across transport, business, innovation and accessibility will come together to discuss society’s much-needed push towards the 15-minute city.
+The virtual event takes place on 29 June.

-The 15-Minute City concept, first described by leading academic Carlos Moreno, proposes that micro-mobility and public transport, working in conjunction with one another, have the power to unlock the true potential of cities; to turn them into vibrant places to live and work, where everything you need can be reached within a quarter of an hour.
+The 15-minute city concept, first discussed by leading academic Carlos Moreno, proposes that micromobility and public transport, working in conjunction with one another, have the power to unlock the true potential of cities.
+It can turn them into vibrant places to live and work, where everything a person needs can be reached within a quarter of an hour.

-We at Voi believe embracing the 15-Minute City will help make our cities more sustainable and liveable in the 21st Century.
+We at Voi believe that embracing the 15-minute city will help make our cities more sustainable and liveable in the 21st century.
 As cities and governments prepare for life post-coronavirus, we all need to contribute to ensuring that positive changes to our cities are long-lasting and equitable for all.

-This is why we gather thought leaders across transport, policy and business for a 90-minute symposium on June 29.
-The virtual event takes from 10.30am – 11.45am CET on Hopin.
+This is why we gather thought leaders across transport, policy and business for a 90-minute symposium on 29 June.
+The virtual event takes place from 10.30am – 11.45am CET on Hopin.

-The symposium includes an introduction to the 15-Minute City concept and panels on transport, accessibility and innovation.
+The symposium includes an introduction to the 15-minute City concept, followed by panels on transport, accessibility and innovation.
 Please join our meeting with speakers, including: